 Dr. Robin G. Qiu is a professor of information science at Penn State.
 He teaches courses on data analytics, information science, software engineering, and cyber security.
 Dr. Qiu's research includes smart service systems, IoT, big data, data/business analytics, information systems and integration, supply chain and industrial systems, and analytics.
 He served as the editor-in-chief of INFORMS Service Science.
 He is an associate editor of IEEE Transactions on Systems, Man, and Cybernetics and IEEE Transactions on Industrial Informatics, and has more than 160 publications.

 Dr. Dusan Ramljak, assistant teaching professor of information science, teaches courses on information science, data science, storage systems, and emerging technologies.
 He has been applying data science on storage systems in NSF IUCRC projects with HPE, Dell, Huawei, and other companies and has more than 20 years of system administration experience facilitating business and research in the U.S., Portugal, and Serbia.
 His research interests include solving challenging storage systems, provenance, and caching problems, and developing and integrating distributed and parallel data mining and statistical learning technology for an efficient knowledge discovery at large sequence and temporal databases.

-Dr. Satish Srinivasan is an assistant professor of information science in the engineering division at Penn State Great Valley.
+Dr. Satish Srinivasan is an associate professor of information science in the engineering division at Penn State Great Valley.
 He teaches courses related to database design, data mining, data collection and cleaning, design and implementation of predictive analytics system, network and web securities, and business process management.
-His research interests include social network analysis, data mining, machine learning, big data and predictive analytics and bioinformatics.
+His research interests include social network analysis, data mining, machine learning, big data and predictive analytics, and bioinformatics.

 Dr. Xi Zhang, assistant professor of data analytics, teaches data mining and foundations of predictive analytics.